Toward particle-level filtering of individual collision events at the Large Hadron Collider and beyond: The algorithm

+Since the data set used in \cite{gibbshep2} comprises a number of particles that is in line with typical LHC event multiplicities, it makes sense to use those results to illustrate the anticipated performance of the algorithm on individual LHC events.
 Figure \ref{fig:compar} (e) shows the difference between the signal $\eta$ PDF estimated by the algorithm and the control sample template, normalised to the latter.
 The vertical band corresponds to a hypothetical jet around $\eta=-2$.
 Given that the relative difference between the actual PDF and the control sample template can be as high as 20\% in that interval of $\eta$, if one were to map individual particles inside such a hypothetical jet to signal or background using the control sample PDF, i.e. neglecting the effect of fluctuations, the number of signal particles inside the jet would be underestimated by as much as 20\%.
 For this reason, this technique can also be used to obtain precise estimates of the fraction of soft QCD particles inside individual jets, thereby taking into account the effect of fluctuations at the particle level.

 Finally, with regard to execution time, the algorithm processed the Monte Carlo data sets used in \cite{gibbshep2} in $\sim20~\mbox{s}$ on a 2~GHz Intel Processor with 1~GB RAM without any optimisation.
 We consider such performance reasonable for offline use.